sun1f/ros_socket_adaptor/README.md

 # ros_socket_adaptor
-This repo is This code repository is about a universal trajectory display interface based on **RVIZ**.
+This repo is about a universal trajectory display interface based on **RVIZ**.
 The client can send trajectory data to the server through the socket in the **specified format** for display.

 ## Data Format
 The three-dimensional coordinates *xyz* and a *flag* are used to detect whether a loop occurs.